masak/proto/README.md

 - Run build script
 ```
-    $ cd web
-    $ perl build-project-list.pl --limit=<number-of-modules>
+    $ perl bin/build-project-list.pl --limit=<number-of-modules>
 ```

 You can also create file `META.list.local` that contains specific URLs you may wish to fetch for debug purposes.
+Use the `--meta-list` argument to specify the location of that file.
+See `--help` for all options.

 - The build script automatically starts the Mojolicious app that powers the front end.
 To disable that behaviour, specify the `--no-app-start` flag: